Exploiting the Semantic Knowledge of Pre-trained Text-Encoders for Continual Learning: Experiments

 \subsubsection{Evaluation on fine-grained datasets.}

 To further validate the effectiveness of the proposed method, we conduct experiments on eight fine-grained datasets.
 In fine-grained datasets, all categories belong to the same parent category in a hierarchical relationship, which intuitively indicates a high degree of semantic similarity among them, which is more challenging.
 In Table~\ref{tab:fg_dataset}, we present the performance of our proposed method compared to other methods on different splits of the datasets.
-We notice that the Continual-CLIP evaluation on datasets like Cars, Aircrafts, and CUB, is initially poor.
-State-of-the-art methods obtain a substantial improvement, particularly on Aircraft where the gain reaches 34 points with L2P.
-Our method achieves performance very close to the joint training results, with a gap of less than 1 point on multiple datasets such as Pets and Dogs.
+Our method achieves the best performance on five datasets, with improvements of up to 4.3\%, and delivers competitive results on the remaining benchmarks.
 Moreover, our method even surpasses the results of linear probing evaluation on multiple datasets, which is typically used to assess the quality of pre-trained features.

+The results of our method combined with the RanPAC classifier are presented in Appendix~\ref{comb}, further validating the strength of the learned feature representations.